cpressey/cyclemill/README.md

     docker-compose build
     docker-compose up

-To "telnet" into the container as root (to e.g. install things):

-    docker-compose exec web bash

-To "telnet" into the container as regular user (to e.g. run `manage.py`):

-    docker-compose exec --user $(id -u):$(id -g) web bash

-Once in, some handy commands are
+You probably want to create a superuser to use the admin:

-    ./manage.py createsuperuser
+    ./script/manage.py.sh createsuperuser

+That script runs the `manage.py` inside the container, which can be super useful for troubleshooting, especially

-    ./manage.py shell
+    ./script/manage.py.sh shell

-Back outside, another handy command is
+Back on the host, another handy command is

     docker-compose restart web